snowflakedb/snowflake-sqlalchemy/DESCRIPTION.md

 # Release Notes
 - (Unreleased)
   - Fix return value of snowflake get_table_names
+  - Added `force_div_is_floordiv` flag to override `div_is_floordiv` new default value `False` in `SnowflakeDialect`.
+    - With the flag in `False`, the `/` division operator will be treated as a float division and `//` as a floor division.
+    - This flag is added to maintain backward compatibility with the previous behavior of Snowflake Dialect division.
+    - This flag will be removed in the future and Snowflake Dialect will use `div_is_floor_div` as `False`.

 - v1.7.2(December 18, 2024)
   - Fix quoting of `_` as column name